bsmitty5000/bsmitty5000.github.io/_posts/2016-06-14-DIY_IR_Distance_Sensor.md

 To communicate with the computer I'm using the same FT232R breakout board, in red, as seen in previous posts.

-Actual setup, with divider to block the radiant LED light from the photodiode:
+#### Actual setup
+I made a quick and dirty screen to block incoming LED light from the side of the photodiode.
+In this picture, the photodiode on the left and the LED on the right, of the divider.

 ![actual]({{site.url}}assets/diy_IR_distance_sensor_actual_hardware.JPG)